infinity0/msg-notes/appendix/05-hybrid.rst

 to the idea of a server-dictated total order.
 This is not ideal of course, and we welcome suggestions for improvements.

-To summarise the above: a minimal list of "interesting" packets for which we must verify server order for (see previous section) are:

-- pI proposal: initiate
-- pF proposal: complete (aka finish with success)
-- pF proposal: fail (aka finish with error)
-- pF proposal: abort
+Note that this scheme also works in the degenerate case of a 1-packet operation (e.g. with a key dictator) - in this case, a packet may be both a pI proposal and a pF that is accepted immediately.
+Implementors should check for this case if appropriate, by immediately trying to decode a pI packet as a pF packet if the former is accepted.

+So, in this context, "interesting" packets for which we must verify server order for (see previous section) are accepted pI and pF proposals.
+As for the pId-type we mentioned as a way to also commit the "interpretation" of packets into the chain hash consistency check, we'll use "1" for pI, "2" for pF, and "3" for pI+pF packets.
+We don't include rejected packets in this definition, because they are redundant; and actually this makes things easier later when we run into partial visibility issues.

 Every pI proposal must contain the following information:

-- last pId seen, CH(pId), for new members to verify server-order consistency
 - last accepted pF (or "null"), to preserve the author's context
+- CH(pF), for new members to verify server-order consistency
 - latest messages seen, in the ongoing session derived from pF

 This information must be authenticated.
 If the membership operation supports